mehulagg/gitlab/doc/administration/geo/setup/external_database.md

 - Amazon RDS requires the [`rds_superuser`](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Appendix.PostgreSQL.CommonDBATasks.html#Appendix.PostgreSQL.CommonDBATasks.Roles) role.
 - Azure Database for PostgreSQL requires the [`azure_pg_admin`](https://docs.microsoft.com/en-us/azure/postgresql/howto-create-users#how-to-create-additional-admin-users-in-azure-database-for-postgresql) role.

-If you have an external database ready to be used as the tracking database, follow the instructions below to use it:
+To setup an external tracking database, follow the instructions below:

 NOTE:
 If you want to use AWS RDS as a tracking database, make sure it has access to